paigeweber13/fine-hardware-visualization/DEVELOPMENT_LOG.md

   - I remember you said mostly dense linear algebra
   - I haven't looked at it yet because I'm trying to work out the kinks of measurement
+- notes from meeting on LU:
+  - mostly memory bound
+  - there's some high port usage on ports 0, 1 in all_computation but we don't see that in any of the sub-groups
+  - the matrices get smaller as execution continues: are later groups measuring smaller matrices?
+    - When the benchmark reports flops it multiplies by `itmax`, so we can be fairly sure that each iteration is about the same execution time

 # 2020-11-18 through 2020-12-02
 ## Goals